gokul-gr7/Foodie-Rails/README.md

 # README

-Foodie is a Food order application Done using Rails Framework
+<h2 align="center">Foodie - Fast food website</h2>

+  Foodie is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.